-So, today I want to talk about some of the reasons you might find blood in your dog’s urine.
-I’ll also talk about some of the diagnostic tools vets use and which ones you should avoid.
+Some of the reasons you might find blood in your dog’s urine are described below.
+You’ll also find out about some of the diagnostic tools vets use … and which ones you may want to avoid.

 Causes Of Blood In Your Dog’s Urine

 When dogs have bloody urine (hematuria), it will look amber, orange, red or brown.
-It isn’t always easy to see a change in color.
-Not unless your dog urinates on something light colored like a rug or the snow.
-If you think you saw discoloration … place a paper towel or white cloth under your dog the next time he pees.
+It isn’t always easy to see a change in color unless your dog pees on something light colored like snow … or a rug.
+If you think you see discoloration, place a paper towel or white cloth under your dog the next time he pees.

 If you do see blood in your dog’s urine, here are some of the more common reasons for it.